 If you love fall, and you love chemistry, you’ll love these fall chemistry experiments for kids!

-Nothing says fall fun like science!
+Nothing says fall fun like STEM activities for fall!

 Get back into a learning mood with these fun chemistry experiments featuring fall colors, apples, leaves, corn, and other fun fall themes!